 Jeep Grand Wagoneer Concept

-In September 2020 Jeep announced the return of the Grand Wagoneer via the debut of this Grand Wagoneer Concept.
+In September 2020 Jeep announced the return of the Grand Wagoneer via the debut of the Grand Wagoneer Concept.
 Jeep introduced the Wagoneer in 1961 and the Grand Wagoneer in 1984 — Jeep’s first premium SUV.
 Inspired by the original, the Grand Wagoneer Concept has traditional boxy SUV styling with distinctly modern details such as a stylized 7-slot grille with integrated LED lighting.
 Inside, the Grand Wagoneer Concept takes Jeep luxury to a new level by incorporating sustainable materials such as PUR, a synthetic leatherlike material used to trim the seats, doors, instrument panel and center console.
 Jeep describes the Grand Wagoneer Concept as a plug-in hybrid, although powertrain details are not available.

 2021 Jeep Wrangler 4xe